BenJamesbabala/HyperNSFW/README.md

 ### To Do

-- We will release Android, iOS, Linux Projects soon.
+- We will release Android and iOS Projects soon.